-Schedule of Tuition, Fees and Other Expenses
+Schedule of Tuition, Fees, and Other Expenses

-October 2014 – October 2015
+October 2020 – October 2021

-- Registration Fee: $100.00.
+- Registration Fee: $100.00

-- Tuition Cost per Module: $600.00
+- Tuition Cost per Month: $650.00

-- Basic Life Support Online Course With Skills Workshop: (Students may attend this course twice over the course of their program): $65.00 x 2 = $130.00.
+- Basic Life Support Online Course With Skills Workshop: (Students may attend this course twice over the course of their program): $65.00 x 2 = $130.00

-- Neonatal Resuscitation Program Online Course With Skills Workshop: (Students may attend this course twice over the course of the program): $225.00 x 2 = $450.00.
+- Neonatal Resuscitation Program Online Course With Skills Workshop: (Students may attend this course twice over the course of the program): $225.00 x 2 = $450.00

-- Textbooks: Average cost is $1,750.00 over the course of the program.
+- Textbooks: Average cost is $1,750.00 over the course of the program

 - Midwifery Equipment: Costs vary widely depending on the student’s preferences and resourcefulness.
-Preceptors also may arrange to provide advanced students with midwifery equipment in exchange for the student’s assistance at births.
+Preceptors also may arrange to provide advanced students with midwifery equipment in exchange for the student’s assistance at births

-- Scrub Uniforms: Used at births to protect against bodily fluids: $70.00.
+- Scrub Uniforms: Used at births to protect against bodily fluids: $70.00

-- Application Fee for the North American Registry of Midwives: $1,000.00.
+- Application Fee for the North American Registry of Midwives: $1,000.00

-- Returned Check Fee: $25.00 per incident.
+- Returned Check Fee: $25.00 per incident

 - Late Payment of Tuition: $50.00 per incident.

-- Total Estimated Costs over the 38-Month Program: $28,914.00
+Total Estimated Costs over the Entire Program: $31,000.00

 For California Students: The Student Tuition Recovery Fund

-The State of California created the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic losses suffered by students in educational programs who are California residents, or are enrolled in a residency program(s) attending certain schools regulated by the Bureau for Private Postsecondary Education.
-You may be eligible for STRF if you are a California resident or are enrolled in a residency program, prepaid tuition, paid the STRF fee, and suffered an economic loss as a result of any of the following:
+To be eligible for STRF, you must be a California resident or are enrolled in a residency program, prepaid tuition, paid or deemed to have paid the STRF assessment, and suffered an economic loss as a result of any of the following:

-- The school’s failure to pay or reimburse loan proceeds under a federally guaranteed student loan program as required by law or to pay or reimburse proceeds received by the school prior to closure in excess of tuition and other costs.
+- The institution has failed to pay or reimburse loan proceeds under a federal student loan program as required by law, or has failed to pay or reimburse proceeds received by the institution in excess of tuition and other costs.

 However, no claim can be paid to any student without a social security number or a taxpayer identification number.

-Questions regarding the STRF may be directed to: the Bureau for Private Postsecondary Education, P. O. Box 980818, West Sacramento, CA 95798-0818.
+Questions regarding the STRF may be directed to: the Bureau for Private Postsecondary Education, P. O. Box 980818, West Sacramento, CA 95798-0818